What are the costs associated with an online grad school degree?

 Pursuing a graduate degree is a decision that involves a budget plan!
 When you want to enroll in an online degree program, an important step is to understand how tuition and fee structures differ from on-campus programs.

 Prospective students should see if the overall costs of an online doctorate program fit their budget constraints.
 Some schools charge higher tuition rates to online learners than on-campus learners.
 Others put a price on technology or online access on a per-credit charge.
-These are only examples of how online grad school cost.
+These are only examples of how online grad school costs.
 There is more to the cost of an online graduate program than tuition.

 Different Degree Program Costs